 Commonly encountered native species are the Western Toad (Anaxyrus boreas) and the Northern Pacific Tree Frog (Pseudacris regilla).
 Both are found in a wide variety of wetland habitats and forested habitats.
 Coastal Tailed frogs (Ascaphus montanus), found in steep mountain streams, are not covered in this guide.

 Two native ranid frogs are similar and easy to confuse: the Endangered Oregon Spotted Frog (Rana pretiosa) and the Threatened Northern Red-Legged Frog (Rana aurora).
-Open to Page 2 for an overview of features that differentiate between the two species.
+Page 2 has an overview of features that differentiate between the two species.